Theo-D/holbertonschool-printf/README.md

 All the files will be compiled on Ubuntu 20.04 LTS
 The code will be compiled this way:
 $ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c
-The main files will include the main header file (main.h): #include main.h
+Each file should include the main header file (main.h): #include main.h

 ## **Authorized functions and macros**